mzabriskie/keymap.js/README.md

 ##### options

 * `callback` - The function that will be invoked when the code is met
-* `timeout` - How long between key strokes before `reset` is called
+* `timeout` - How long between key strokes before `reset` is called (defaults to 500)
+* `enabled` - Whether or not the `Keymap` should be enabled (defaults to true)

 ###### Note

 Options can be either a function, or an object.
-If a function is provided it will be used as the callback option, and timeout will be the default (500ms).
+If a function is provided it will be used as the callback option, and other options will use default values.

 ## License